How Mattis reached his breaking point — and decided to speak out against Trump

 In Mattis’s eyes, the appearance of the two top military leaders appeared to condone an unprovoked use of force.
 The nonpartisan military that Mattis had served for nearly five decades was being featured as decoration for a photo op, and Mattis fumed that the president was using the leaders who replaced him at the Defense Department to further divide the nation, according to four people familiar with his thinking.

-He was especially upset to see Milley — whom Mattis believed had sought to curry favor with Trump when he was defense secretary — appear in his Army combat uniform at a peaceful demonstration.
+He was especially upset to see Milley — who Mattis believed had sought to curry favor with Trump when he was defense secretary — appear in his Army combat uniform at a peaceful demonstration.
 That jarring image highlighted the military’s involvement in a heavy-handed crackdown on civilians.

 With that, the military historian and retired Marine general decided it was time to call out the damage he saw Trump doing to the country.

-“The military was never set up to prop up anyone’s political agenda, and I think that really pissed him off, when he saw that,” said Carlton Kent, a retired Marine sergeant major who advised Mattis in Iraq.
+“The military was never set up to prop up anyone’s political agenda, and I think that really pissed him off, when he saw that,” said Carlton Kent, a retired sergeant major of the Marine Corps who advised Mattis in Iraq.
 “He never wanted them to be in a compromising situation.”

 In a statement published by the Atlantic two days later, Mattis described himself as “angry and appalled” — and denounced the president he had served for two years.